-“I had death threats.
-People showed up at my door, threatening me and my family.
+“I had death threats,” he says.
+“People showed up at my door, threatening me and my family.
 They literally wanted to kill me… people are crazy.”
 He’s since changed his phone number and moved to another house.

-To this day, he still works his desk job at the software company.
+To this day, he still works his desk job at a software company.
 On the side, he gives talks about “restoring trust in media and all that bullshit.”
 He’s also working on a children’s book with his daughter.

-“I have regrets,” he cedes, in the final minutes of our phone call, “but people do worse things for money.
+“I do have regrets,” he cedes, in the final minutes of our phone call, “but people do worse things for money.
 I didn’t do anything illegal.
 I just pissed off some liberals…

-“We’ve all picked our sides,” he says, “And we’re not even willing to listen to the other side.
-I can’t be held accountable for that; I just shined a light on a problem that already existed.”
+“We’ve all picked our sides, and we’re not even willing to listen to the other side,” he says.
+“I can’t be held accountable for that; I just shined a light on a problem that already existed.”